JoelVG/ez-template/README.md

 - `-v` list of new values.

 ## `csv` command
-As before, we need a [template](test.txt) with defined targets.
-For this example we will use the template provided in the docs, also we need a [.csv file](sample.csv) that will contain the values that we want to replace in the template.
+As before, we need a [template](template.txt) with defined targets.
+For this example we will use the template provided in the docs, also we need a [.csv file](new-values.csv) that will contain the values that we want to replace in the template.

-This command will take this new values from the csv, replace in the template and generate a .txt file with the prefix of `_message`  and the sufix of the value that is in the first column in the same path that we have the template.
+This command will take this new values from the csv, replace in the template and generate a .txt file with the prefix of `message_`  and the suffix of the value that is in the first column in the same path that we have the template.

 |col1|col2|
 |-----|-----|